The latest update for this article was written by Lindsay Podolak.

 Location: 256 South Maple Avenue, Basking Ridge

 Details: Want to introduce kids to riding?
 Try lead line, which is offered daily.
 Kids who are old enough to sit up and hold the saddle without help can ride on a pony or small gentle horse.
 A stable worker shows the parent how to properly lead the horse/pony before handing it off.
 Parents then take the lead while their child rides.
 Lord Stirling hosts pony birthday parties, which include the use of two ponies.
-English-style riding lessons are given from beginner through advanced levels for nine to 17 year olds during the summer.
+English-style riding lessons are available from beginner through advanced levels for nine to 17-year-olds during the summer.

 More info: www.somersetcountyparks.org or call 908-766-5955

 Details: Miller Farms originally started out by offering horse trail rides.
 Now, it also features an annual Father’s Day monster truck show, a haunted hayride and Winter Wonderland.
 They have horseback riding each weekend of every month, with rides leaving at the top of the hour from 10:00 am to 4:00 pm.
 During horseback riding camp, participants take a daily riding lesson and trail ride.
 They learn about parts of the horse, bridle, saddle, equipment and more.

 Why I like it: Little ones under the age of 7 can enjoy $10 pony rides, too!